The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(bffs);
   ```
+  You are not mutating the array elements, all thats happening is that you are adding another value to the array not changing the array, itself.

 9. **What is the purpose of _rest parameters_?
 How do we use them?
 Explain how do they differ from the `arguments` object.
 Illustrate the use of rest parameters by writing a function that takes any number of integers as arguments and returns their sum.**